-This section provides more detailed information about the investment objectives, principal investment strategies and certain risks of investing in the Recurrent Natural Resources Fund and the Recurrent MLP & Infrastructure Fund (each a "Fund" and together, the "Funds").
-Those Funds for which an investment risk is principal are noted in parenthesis.
-This section also provides information regarding the Funds' disclosure of portfolio holdings.
-The investment objectives and the investment strategies of each Fund are non-fundamental, which means that they may be changed without shareholder approval upon 60 days' written notice to shareholders.
-There is no assurance that each Fund will achieve its investment objective.
+This section provides more detailed information about the investment objectives, principal investment strategies and certain risks of investing in the Recurrent MLP & Infrastructure Fund.
+This section also provides information regarding the Fund's disclosure of portfolio holdings.
+The investment objective and the investment strategies of the Fund are non-fundamental, which means that they may be changed without shareholder approval upon 60 days' written notice to shareholders.
+There is no assurance that the Fund will achieve its investment objective.